I am planning on coming to the United States on a K-1 Fiance Visa to marry my American husband. Can I bring my children with me?

 I recommend that if you have children that you do not file either type of case unless and until you speak to an experienced Immigration Attorney.
 This can be a very complex area and it is important that you understand the ramifications of your filing your case.
 If there is anything in this article you do not understand, or if you have other questions on this topic, please feel free to call or email our office.
 We would be happy to talk to you about your situation.

-Lawrence Gruner is a modesto immigration attorney, modesto fiance visa attorney and a fiance visa attorney in modesto with almost 20 years of experience handling immigration cases.
+Lawrence Gruner is an immigration attorney with almost 20 years of experience handling immigration cases.
 He has office locations throughout northern California.
 His office handles immigration cases throughout California (including San Francisco, Oakland, San Jose, San Diego and Sacramento) the United States and the World.
 You may reach us from anywhere in the world toll free at 888-801-6558 .

 We handle cases throughout the state of California and the World.
 California cities include: Sacramento, Stockton, San Diego, San Jose, Oakland, San Francisco, Daly City, Fremont, Hayward, San Mateo, Santa Clara, Alameda, San Rafael, Santa Rosa, Richmond, Fairfield, Grass Valley, Nevada City,Vallejo, Berkeley, Concord, Walnut Creek, Orinda, South San Francisco, San Bruno,Daly City, Pacifica, Half Moon Bay, Millbrae, Brisbane, Burlingame, Hillsborough, Colfax, Foster City, Belmont, San Carlos, Redwood City, Menlo Park, Palo Alto, Mountain View, Mt.
 View, Sunnyvale, Campbell, Cupertino, Los Altos, Los Gatos, Yuba City, Santa Cruz, Modesto, Fresno, San Luis Obispo, Morro Bay, Coronado, Los Angeles, Anaheim, Roseville, Rocklin, Auburn, Dixon, Davis.